Alabama show at Alliant Energy Center this weekend postponed to January

 “All tickets purchased for the originally scheduled date will be honored on the new performance date,” the venue said.

-Although Dane County does not have capacity limits for indoor events, performers and the audience would have had to wear masks at the concert under the county's recent mask mandate, said Morgan Finke, a spokesperson for Public Health Madison and Dane County.
+Although Dane County does not have capacity limits for indoor events, performers and audience members would have had to wear masks at the concert under the county’s mask mandate, said Morgan Finke, a spokesperson for Public Health Madison and Dane County.

 “I wouldn’t say (the concert) was of concern,” Finke said.
 “But it would have to fall under those rules and the order if it had happened.”